-All these are important factors to track and note in your PPC report because it gives a complete insight of the campaign performance and accordingly you can make changes in your ads for better results.”
+All these are important factors to track and note in your paid ads dashboard because it gives a complete insight of the campaign performance and accordingly you can make changes in your ads for better results.”

 Another key metric to include is cost per acquisition (CPA).